binaryphile/www.minimak.org/pages/index.md

 It's not a no-brainer, but it's close.
 Put another way, you'd be better off with QWERTY if you just left your fingers on the E and T keys and only let them travel to the home position when you have to type D and F.
-Why not just change them to the home position?
-That's what Minimak 4-key does, it just chooses to put them where they can do the most good.
+Why not just change E and T to the home position?
+That's what Minimak does, it just puts them where they do the most good.

 These results were generated with the [keyboard layout analyzer] using Chapter 1 of Alice's Adventures in Wonderland as the sample text, but